 As a host, you know your place the best; and therefore, you understand which type of Airbnb guest would most likely be interested in booking it or which type of Airbnb guest would fit it most.

-If your apartment enjoys a central location, you may well cater to many different kinds such as those who have extensive itineraries around town or business travelers.
+If your apartment enjoys a central location, you may well cater to many different kinds such as those who have extensive itineraries around town or business travellers.

-Small tip: you can elaborate more on the location (e.g. near bars/ restaurants, easy transportation, a few minutes’ walk away to a tourist site, etc.) since that’s usually a big factor for travelers.
+Small tip: you can elaborate more on the location (e.g. near bars/ restaurants, easy transportation, a few minutes’ walk away to a tourist site, etc.) since that’s usually a big factor for travellers.

 Give some details of your space.
 Imagine you are a guest and you are seeing your place for the first time – try to describe the style, the condition, the noise, etc. But make sure that you tailor your pitch to attract the type of guests you’d like to host or those who would be most interested in your apartment.
 For example:

-- For business travelers, you can add in aspects about super fast and reliable wi-fi connection, a comfortable office desk/chair to work on, easy accessibility to the central business district, quiet neighborhood for productive work sessions, etc. If you want to attract more busines travelers, find out how to make your Airbnb ‘Business Travel Ready’.
+- For business travelers, you can add in aspects about super fast and reliable wi-fi connection, a comfortable office desk/chair to work on, easy accessibility to the central business district, quiet neighborhood for productive work sessions, etc. If you want to attract more business travellers, find out how to make your Airbnb ‘Business Travel Ready’.